prey-246/Lionexai/docs/archive/DEVELOPMENT_JOURNEY.md

 # NEXA Platform: Development Journey & Changelog

+> **Archive — historical only.** For current platform status see [../README.md](../README.md).

 This document chronicles the evolution of the UnifyX NEXA platform from a barebones MVP into a production-grade, AI-driven institutional quantitative trading system.

-It details the major features implemented, the architectural shifts, and the specific challenges and bugs overcome during development.

 ---